tommytracey/DeepRL-P1-Navigation/README.md

 <img src="assets/best-agent-graph.png" width="50%" align="top-left" alt="" title="Best Agent Graph" />

-The complete set of results and steps taken can be found in [this notebook](Navigation_final.ipynb).
+The complete set of results and steps can be found in [this notebook](Navigation_final.ipynb).

 Also, [here](https://youtu.be/NZd1PoeBoro) is a video showing the agent's progress as it goes from randomly selecting actions to learning a policy that maximizes rewards.

 <a href="https://youtu.be/NZd1PoeBoro"><img src="assets/video-thumbnail.png" width="40%" align="top-left" alt="" title="Banana Agent Video" /></a>

 ##### &nbsp;